 Having a swimming pool is certainly a lot of fun, but taking care of it can be time-consuming and laborious.
 There are many different tasks involved in keeping your pool up to par, and it can surely become overwhelming to keep up with everything.

 Today, I’m going to cover TDS, or total dissolved solids, a term you may have heard floating around.
-I’ll go over what TDS is, how to measure it, ideal TDS levels, how to reduce those levels if you need to, and more.
+I’ll go over what TDS is, how to measure it, ideal TDS levels, how to reduce those levels if needed, and more.

 - TDS is a measurement of all solids, good and bad, that are dissolved in your pool water.

-- The TDS level in your pool will rise over time due to several reasons, including evaporation, a faulty filtration system, and water quality.
+- The TDS level in your pool will rise over time for several reasons, including evaporation, a faulty filtration system, and water quality.

 - The ideal TDS level for freshwater pools is around 500-2,000 mg/L; for saltwater, the ideal level is 5,000-6,000 mg/L.

 - You should run your filter for at least 8 hours a day and ensure the filtration system is running smoothly as the first line of defense against lowering the TDS level.